Kendall Jenner’s award-winning 818 Tequila brand is working to become a leader in sustainable spirits.

-After backlash over cultural appropriation in ads promoting 818 Tequila earlier this year, the Kendall Jenner-owned brand says it’s now increasing efforts to support the Mexican agave spirits producers and protect the region through sustainability initiatives.
+After backlash over cultural appropriation in ads promoting 818 Tequila last year, the Kendall Jenner-owned 818 Tequila brand says it’s now increasing efforts to support the Mexican agave spirits producers and protect the region through sustainability initiatives.

 “As we continue our mission to find actionable ways to support Amatitán and the broader Mexican community where our tequila is produced, we’re honored to work with S.A.C.R.E.D., who has established tremendous relationships with the people producing heritage spirits in the region for generations,” Mike Novy, 818 Tequila president and COO, said in a statement.
 “At 818 Tequila, we want to create a new standard for sustainability while also giving back to those who are so integral to our tequila-making process.”